teracyhq/dev/docs/nodejs_dev_guide.rst

     Example app listening at http://0.0.0.0:3000

-And then open the browser at http://localhost:3000 and we should see the `Hello World!` displayed.
+And then open the browser at http://localhost:3000 and you should see the `Hello World!` displayed.

 We can start digging `Express` now at: http://expressjs.com/